 - Find out which clinical trials are available.

 - Talk to your doctor or a clinic about taking part.

 Recommended steps to access medical cannabis

-It’s always best to start by speaking with your GP.
-Your GP knows you and your medical history.
+It’s always best to start by speaking with your GP or Nurse Practitioner (NP).
+Your primary care practitioner knows you and your medical history.
 Cannabis will become a part of your medical treatment which, quite often, your GP is in charge of.
-It’s important that your doctors understand all of the treatments you’re receiving and how they interact with one another.
+It’s important that your health providers understand all of the treatments you’re receiving and how they interact with one another.

-Another reason to start with your GP is to help improve GPs’ knowledge of medical cannabis.
-A major barrier to patient access is GPs not knowing or being interested in learning about cannabis.
+Another reason to start with your primary care practitioner is to help improve GP or NP’s knowledge of medical cannabis.
+A major barrier to patient access is health practitioners not knowing or being interested in learning about cannabis.
 You can help change that.

 We’ve heard of many cases of patients telling their GPs that they’d find a new GP if the doctor wasn’t willing to help.
 Quite often it can be enough of an incentive for the doctor to look into it.

 What if my GP doesn’t know anything about cannabis?